 Write your own Pattern Language using the approach outlined in the book and on the web site.
 A Pattern Language is an excellent approach to design.
 At worst it will help you avoid some of the major design pitfalls.
 At best it will help you create a beautiful, living, harmonious building.

 Put together a set of bubble diagrams and sketches which combine the rooms and areas in the house with the site plan you have made.
+It is the starting point for drawing house plans.
 It might look roughly like this kind of thing:

 sticks and stones